-Working together with our partner association this language was drafted and agreed upon.
-On page 7, lines 15-42, new subsection (h) are the definitions of "Serious Injury", "Serious Illness" and Seriously Impaired by Alcohol or Drugs or Combination Thereof."
+Working together with our partner association, the Kansas Association of Chiefs of Police, this language was drafted and agreed upon.
+On page 8, lines 32 to 43 and on page 9 lines 1 to 16, new subsection (h) are the definitions of "Serious Injury", "Serious Illness" and Seriously Impaired by Alcohol or Drugs or Combination Thereof."
 The definitions will assist sheriffs and law enforcement agencies in deciding when a prisoner should be transported for medical attention prior to arriving at the jail.

-In subsection (a)(3) on page 5, lines 24-26, we clarify that the prisoner, either personally or through the prisoner's insurance, is responsible for the cost of the required medical clearance and treatment prior to admission to the jail.
-Our intent is for the prisoner to be responsible for medical treatment costs for medical conditions or injuries they already have when arrested.
+In subsection (a) (3) on page 5, lines 24-26, we clarify that the prisoner, either personally or through the prisoner's insurance, has the first responsibility for the cost of the required medical clearance and treatment prior to admission to the jail.
+Our intent is for the prisoner to bear the first responsibility for medical treatment costs for medical conditions or injuries they already have when arrested.
+If there is no insurance, or the patient is unable to pay, then the provisions of KSA 22-4612 becomes the secondary payment method for the medical facility to be paid by the arresting agency.
 This is consistent with existing law in K.S.A.
 22-4612 and existing case law.